julian-molina/Documentation/_includes/network/exchange-data-tasks.md

 <!--------------------------------------------- CONTENT starts -->

-The single market trading data node must reference a market defined in the Crypto Ecosystem hierarchy.
+The exchange data tasks node must reference the exchange of choice.
+This reference constraints the rest of the definitions to the context of the said exchange.

-This node may spawn individual data products or may deploy data products in bulk organized by trading mine and by trading bots.
-See the data products node for the details.
+When representing an exchange featured in the system's icons library, the standard exchange data tasks icon is replaced by the exchange's logo.

 <!--------------------------------------------- CONTENT ends -->